-Haxby and Wigginton Youth and Community Association will ensure that any allegations made against

-Members or a member of staff will be dealt with swiftly and in accordance with these procedures:
+Haxby & Wigginton Youth & Community Association will ensure that any allegations made against a member of staff or volunteer will be dealt with swiftly and in accordance with these procedures:

-- The worker must ensure that the child is safe and away from the person against whom the allegation is made. - The named person for child protection should be informed immediately.
-In the case of an allegation involving the named person, alternative arrangements should be sought to ensure that an independent person deals with the matter.
-(Note: this could be a committee member, director or anyone within the organisation that is in a senior position within the organisation and believed to be independent of the allegations being made). - The named person should contact the local authority designated officer (LADO - who is based at the Child Protection Unit) for advice on how to proceed with the immediate situation.
-Outside of working hours the Emergency Duty Team can give advice and/or in the event of an emergency situation arising, the police. - The individual who first received or witnessed the concern should make a full written record of what was seen, heard and/or told as soon as possible.
-This record should be an accurate factual description of what took place.
-The named person can, if appropriate, support the worker during this process but must not complete the report.
-This report must be available on request to the police and/or social services. - Regardless of whether or not a police and/or social services investigation follows, Haxby and Wigginton Youth and Community Association will ensure that an internal investigation takes place and consideration is given to the operation of disciplinary procedures.
+- The worker must ensure that the child is safe and away from the person against whom the allegation is made. - The Named Person and Safeguarding Lead should be informed immediately.
+In the case of an allegation involving the Named Person or Safeguarding Lead, alternative arrangements should be sought to ensure that an independent person deals with the matter.
+(Note: this could be the Centre Manager, a board member or anyone within the organisation that is in a senior position and believed to be independent of the allegations being made). - The Safeguarding Lead should contact MASH for advice on how to proceed with the immediate situation.
+Outside of working hours the Emergency Duty Team (contact number appendix 3) can give advice and/or in the event of an emergency situation arising, the police should be contacted. - The individual who first received or witnessed the concern should make a full written record of what was seen, heard and/or told as soon as possible in line with regular safeguarding procedures. - Regardless of whether or not a police and/or social services investigation follows, HWYCA will ensure that an internal investigation takes place and consideration is given to the operation of disciplinary procedures.
 This may involve an immediate suspension and/or ultimate dismissal, dependent on the nature of the incident.